 Rescue pets are all the rage these days!
 There are rescues out there for every breed imaginable–from giant dogs to teeny-tiny lap dogs.
-There are so many homeless animals, and it is a great thing that so many rescues exist.
+There are so many homeless animals so it is a great thing that so many rescues exist.

 A rescue dog is not for everyone, though!
 Some of them have had bad experiences that affect their behavior.
-With others, you won't know anything about their background at all.
+Often, you won't know anything about their background at all.
 Rescue dogs can have quirks and behavior issues that require time and patience.

-Questions to See if a Rescue Dog Is Right for You
+Questions to Ask to Find Out if a Rescue Dog Is Right for You

 - Are you an experienced dog owner?